 \section{Conclusion}

-We introduced \textbf{\dataset{}}, a 28.6k Wikidata-based benchmark explicitly annotated with fact popularity.
-Experiments with LLaMA-3.1-8B variants show that unlearning dynamics are jointly shaped by fact popularity and model training type.
-Pretrained models are unstable, prone to abrupt degradation, and even unintended relearning on popular facts.
-By contrast, SFT models provide smoother forgetting, more reliable hyperparameter tuning, and up to 10--50\% higher retention quality.
+We introduced a Wikidata-based benchmark annotated with fact popularity.
+It enabled us to conduct experiments, which uncovered that unlearning dynamics are jointly depend on fact popularity and model training type.
+Besides, we found that pretrained models are unstable, prone to abrupt degradation, and even unintended relearning of popular facts.
+By contrast, SFT models provide a smoother forgetting, more reliable hyperparameter tuning, and up to 10--50\% higher retention quality.

 These results challenge the common assumption that all facts are equally forgettable and that model training type is irrelevant.
-We argue that future MU methods must consider both the composition of the forget set and the origin of knowledge in the model. \dataset{} offers a foundation for more reliable evaluation and a deeper understanding of how data prevalence and training paradigm interact in unlearning.
+We argue that future MU methods must consider both the composition of the forget set and the origin of knowledge in the model.
+The proposed dataset offers enables a more reliable evaluation and a deeper understanding of how popularity and training paradigm interact in unlearning.